emqx/emqx-docs/en_US/configuration/configuration.md

 Note: In the event of cache miss, EMQX will attempt to fetch the CRL on the fly from the URL declared in the client certificate's distribution point(s).
-If no corresponding CRL is cached or fetched successfully and CRL cache is enabled, then the client will be denied connection.
+If no corresponding CRL is cached or fetched successfully and CRL check is enabled, then the client will be denied connection.